publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch10/m__us_usc_t19_s2071.md

 >             “(E) The regulations shall take into account the extent to which the technology necessary for parties to transmit and the Customs Service to receive and analyze data in a timely fashion is available.
 To the extent that the Secretary determines that the necessary technology will not be widely available to particular modes of transportation or other affected parties until after promulgation of the regulations, the regulations shall provide interim requirements appropriate for the technology that is available at the time of promulgation.

->             “(F) The information collected pursuant to the regulations shall be used exclusively for ensuring cargo safety and security and preventing smuggling, and shall not be used for determining merchandise entry or for any other commercial enforcement purposes.
+>             “(F) The information collected pursuant to the regulations shall be used exclusively for ensuring cargo safety and security, preventing smuggling, and commercial risk assessment targeting, and shall not be used for any commercial enforcement purposes, including for determining merchandise entry.
 Notwithstanding the preceding sentence, nothing in this section \[enacting [section 1431a of this title][/us/usc/t19/s1431a] and this note\] shall be treated as amending, repealing, or otherwise modifying title IV of the Tariff Act of 1930 \[[19 U.S.C.
 1401][/us/usc/t19/s1401] et seq.\] or regulations promulgated thereunder.

 >             “(G) The regulations shall protect the privacy of business proprietary and any other confidential cargo information provided to the Customs Service pursuant to such regulations, except for the manifest information collected pursuant to section 431 of the Tariff Act of 1930 \[[19 U.S.C.
 1431][/us/usc/t19/s1431]\] and required to be available for public disclosure pursuant to section 431(c) of such Act.. \[sic\]